autodesk-platform-services/aps-plant-graphql-explorer-app/README.md

 After login, the first view lists all **Accounts** the current user can access.
 Double-click an account to view its Plant Collaboration Projects.

+### Region

+Now you can select the region on the Hubs view to indicate which region you'd like to working on.

 ### Plant Collaboration Projects

 Items with the Plant icon are Plant Collaboration Projects.